curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 "So what happens if you ask them a question in plain language?"

 "Sometimes they answer the question and sometimes they complain about your lack of culture.
 Either way it's an allegory, so you don't really know what they meant.
 It's easier to play along with their culture.
 I hope you have stories up your sleeve."

+"Well actually, we don't even know whether Pokemon are a good analogy, it's just what we've got for now.
+EAI are so far beyond our understanding that what they have may nott even be regarded as 'intelligence'.
+They might be working with another genre of complexity which 'intelligence' doesn't accurately capture.
+They might be so intelligent that 'intelligence' no longer really means much to them.
+Just like humans are made of so many cells that counting them is meaningless - while for very small organisms, the number of cells they have matters quite a lot."

 They went to sleep.